Introduction

 Objectives

-• Achieve high performance along with good readability, extensibility, maintainability
+- Achieve high performance along with good readability, extensibility, maintainability

-• Handle both simple models and high-dimensional systems
+- Handle both simple models and high-dimensional systems

-• Highlight the advantages of Julia in the field of nonadiabatic dynamics
+- Highlight the advantages of Julia in the field of nonadiabatic dynamics

-• Encourage code sharing and reuse within the nonadiabatic dynamics community
+- Encourage code sharing and reuse within the nonadiabatic dynamics community

-Reproducibility is a pressing issue in the field of theoretical chemistry and physics as often studies either do not attempt to provide all necessary data or code for full reproducibility of the work.
-This can lead to difficulties when attempting to better understand the theory and implementation of the method and makes it difficult for students not only to learn existing models and theories, but also to improve and extend these.
+Reproducibility is a pressing issue in the fields of theoretical chemistry and physics as often studies either do not attempt to provide all necessary data or code for full reproducibility of the work.
+This can lead to difficulties when attempting to better understand the theory and implementation of the method and makes it difficult for students not only to learn existing models and theories, but also to improve and extend them.
 This project provides implementations for existing dynamics methods along with a framework that can be used for future research with the goal of encouraging greater code sharing and reuse within the nonadiabatic dynamics community.

 Features